-- · will automatically fail their examination - will forfeit their OSCE fee in full, and - must re-apply to take the examination, including paying a new OSCE fee, if they wish to sit the RN OCSE in the future.
+- will automatically fail their examination

+- · will forfeit their OSCE fee in full, and

+- must re-apply to take the examination, including paying a new OSCE fee, if they wish to sit the midwifery OCSE in the future.

 If adverse event(s) occur beyond the control of the candidate, which prevented them from attending or completing their examination, the candidate may apply for special consideration.
-See the Special consideration section of this handbook for more information.
+See the Special consideration.
+See the Special consideration.